Anne Janzer, Author, Consultant

-- How subscription models shape the way customers see companies and brands.
+- Subscription models fundamentally shape the way customers see companies and brands.

 - Why subscription models are more than just transactions, they’re relationships.